tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 The basic approach to using inheritance in templates is as follows.

 1. Identify the reoccurring parts of each page that are repeated across your application (i.e. header bar, sidebar, footer, content pane).
-Sometimes, it can help to draw up on paper the basic structure of your different pages to help you spot what components are used in common.
+Sometimes, it can help to draw, on paper, the basic structure of your different pages to help you spot what components are used in common.
 2. In a *base template*, provide the skeleton structure of a basic page, along with any common content (i.e. the copyright notice that goes in the footer, the logo and title that appears in the section).
-Then, define a number of *blocks* which are subject to change depending on which page the user is viewing.
+Then, define a several *blocks* which are subject to change depending on which page the user is viewing.
 3. Create specific templates for your app's pages -- all of which inherit from the base template -- and specify the contents of each block.

 ### Reoccurring HTML and The Base Template
 Given the templates that we have created so far, it should be pretty obvious that we have been repeating a fair bit of HTML code.
-Below, we have abstracted away any page specific details to show the skeleton structure that we have been repeating within each template.
+Below, we have abstracted away any page-specific details to show the skeleton structure that we have been repeating within each template.

 {lang="html",linenos=on}
 	<!DOCTYPE html>